Pros / It has great print quality in a portable package.

 Verdict / The HP OfficeJet 250 Mobile All-in-One is a multifunction printer that squeezes great printing, scanning and copying into a package small enough to fit in a backpack.

 The best portable printers do much more than print and travel well, and the HP OfficeJet 250 Mobile All-in-One delivers on all fronts.
-It earns the Top Ten Reviews Gold Award for its blend of portability and sharp, speedy printing, and it has a surprising array of features for a printer of its size.
+It earns the top spot for its blend of portability and sharp, speedy printing, and it has a surprising array of features for a printer of its size.